 Families are expected to be on the alert for signs of illness in their children and household members.
-Parents are asked to assess their children for symptoms each day at home.
+Parents are asked to assess their children for symptoms each day at home by completing the Daily COVID-19 Screening Questionnaire through Transparent Classroom or by using the paper form (see page 6).
+A link to additional copies can be found in the Resources section at the end of this manual.

+A tutorial video of how to complete the Transparent Classroom version can be found by clicking here.
 Students are not to come to school if they are exhibiting any symptoms of COVID-19.